May 23, 2011

 I Have Remembered My Covenant

-God made a special covenant with Abraham in Genesis 12:1-3, pages 16-17, known as the Abrahamic Covenant.
+God made a special covenant with Abraham in Genesis 12:1-3, known as the Abrahamic Covenant.
 God promised Abraham that: (1) God would make Abraham a great nation in the land God would show Abraham; (2) God would bless Abraham; (3) God would make Abraham’s name great; (4) God would make Abraham a blessing; (5) God would bless those who bless Abraham; (6) God would curse those who curse Abraham; and (7) God would bless all the families of the earth in Abraham.
-Abraham was looking for the city which has foundations, whose architect and builder is God (Hebrews 11:9, page 1882).
-Although God had promised Abraham that God would make him a great nation, he was only an alien in the land of promise, as in a foreign land, dwelling in tents (Hebrews 11:9, page 1882).
+Abraham was looking for the city which has foundations, whose architect and builder is God (Hebrews 11:10).
+Although God had promised Abraham that God would make him a great nation, he was only an alien in the land of promise, as in a foreign land, dwelling in tents (Hebrews 11:9).
 We should remember the covenants because they identify specific portions of God’s program for Israel and the world.
 Each covenant contained specific promises from God.
 God loves to record His promises for us to rely upon.

 So we learn more about the prayer life of Moses.

-● Prayer means that we recognize the strong hand of God to solve all of problems, and break all bondage.
+● Prayer means that we recognize the strong hand of God to solve all problems, and break all bondage.
 No one can resist the strong hand of God.
 Prayer should always be a time of power.

 ● Prayer means that we take comfort in the names of God.
 God loves to use particular names to describe His activity and relationship with His people.
 In this study today, we have seen that God wants to emphasize His covenant relationship.
 Covenants are all about promises.
 We must rely upon those promises.